mofq786/Smart_Deposits_Withdrawals/README.md

    npm install

+## License
+This project is licensed under the **MIT** License.

+## Contact
+For any inquiries, reach out to Sepolia at address 0x2B589A91DE4c6CDA5Dd6D7CffeD6C52FbBdDA0fA .

 ## Acknowledgements
 Make sure to replace `0x2B589A91DE4c6CDA5Dd6D7CffeD6C52FbBdDA0fA` with the appropriate address and update the GitHub repository link accordingly.